INGRESS → POLICY → ROUTE → LEDGER → EVIDENCE → OUTCOMES). It isn’t a

 metaphor for the product; it’s a literal description of what the gateway does to a

-request before an answer comes back.
+request before an answer comes back, and it’s the mechanism behind

 The six stages